This is rare example of a drill dated to 1909.

 handle was permanently replaced with an elongated shape.

 The side handle is a detachable, mushroom-shaped, used

-for the first time on No. 2 drills.
+for the first time on No. 2 drills in 1907.
 It replaced a

 "egg-shaped" side handle used on previous models.

 Falls describes this drill as:

 Rare tropical wood; malleable iron, black enameled

 frame; large gear painted red; other metal parts

 Hollow End Handle, with screw cap, shaped so tool may be